stratdev3/SimpleW/documentation/simplew/docs/guide/logging.md

 SimpleW logging can easily be connected to **external logging frameworks or monitoring systems**.

-This is done by registering a **sink** that forwards `LogEntry` objects to another system, see example above.
+This is done by registering a **sink** that forwards `LogEntry` objects to another system (see the example above).

-See Addons to find all the available logging helper to integrate famous solution like [Serilog](../addons/helper-serilog.md) or [Log4net](../addons/helper-log4net.md).
+See Addons to find all the available logging helpers to integrate well-known solutions like [Serilog](../addons/helper-serilog.md) or [Log4net](../addons/helper-log4net.md).